Join us for the 2015 SPUR Poster and Information Session!

 1. Resume: Resume should include relevant coursework, description of technical skills, computer skills, lab skills, and demonstrate the student’s ability to work in a team and research setting.

 2. Letter of recommendation: The letter must be from a Johns Hopkins faculty member.
 The letter should discuss the student’s research ability and/or his/her skills in working as part of a team or group.
-Letters of recommendation may be uploaded directly into J-Connect or, if preferred by the recommender, emailed directly to Stacy Murphy.
+Letters of recommendation may be uploaded directly into Handshake or, if preferred by the recommender, emailed directly to Stacy Murphy.

 3. Unofficial transcript (print from ISIS)

 Student Eligibility Requirements

-1. Students who have completed their freshman, sophomore, and junior years at the Whiting School of Engineering and are are returning to full-time undergraduate studies at Johns Hopkins.
+1. Students who have completed their freshman, sophomore, and junior years at the Whiting School of Engineering and are returning to full-time undergraduate studies at Johns Hopkins.
 Seniors returning to JHU for an engineering master’s degree in one of the full-time programs in the Fall 2016 semester may also be considered for this opportunity.

 2. U.S. Citizenship /Eligibility for Security Clearance (required)